Stationery business plan for starting your own stationery shop

 If you don’t know how to start your own stationery business but you want to start it, then you can take help from this sample business plan.
-The success of a stationery business greatly depends on what products and services are being provided so make sure to plan it beforehand.
+The success of a stationery business start up greatly depends on what products and services are being provided so make sure to plan it beforehand.
 PaperSource will provide the following products and services to its customers:

 - Stationery Items: We will provide all sorts of stationery items including but not limited to pens, highlighters, markers, permanent markers, pencils, colored pencils, ruled papers, binder books, glue, sticky tape, staplers and staples, rubber bands, paper clips, drawing pins, folder dividers, hanging files, scissors, calculator, etc.

 - Textbooks, Notebooks & Paper Products: We will provide an exclusive assortment of envelopes, notebooks, notepads, papers, sheets, covers, and textbooks.

 - Photocopying, Printing & Money Transfer Service: We will also provide photocopying, printing and money transfer services.

 - Miscellaneous Items: The shop will also contain other miscellaneous items which aren’t part of stationery but are frequently needed such as tissue papers, bubble wrap roll, USB flash drives, micro SD cards, printer toner, lottery tickets, postage stamps etc.

 The most important component of an effective office stationary shop business plan is its marketing plan which can only be developed after an accurate market analysis.
 Before creating the stationery supplier business plan, you must consider whether its market has enough capacity or not.

 While developing your marketing plan for stationery business, you must also keep in mind that there are a lot of people sharing the same business and the same market so if you want to make your business a success, you will have to get a clear picture of the current market that you will be serving.